This guide covers everything you need to know about how to detail a car or truck on the outside and inside.

-A microfiber towel is a good alternative because it is very gentle and can trap grit within its fibers so they are less likely to create swirls and scratches.
+Microfiber is a good alternative because it is very gentle and can trap grit within its fibers so they are less likely to create swirls and scratches.

 A good ph neutral shampoo will help with this but depending on your water source it may not be enough.
-A drying towel is the easiest and most efficient method for drying your car.
+A microfiber towel is the easiest and most efficient method for drying your car.